Cinema Bizarre: Post-Cinema Bizarre

-Strify started going by his full name, Jack Strify, and released a new version of their song "Blasphemy" as a featured artist with French DJ Junior Caldera in June 2011.
+Strify started going by the name Jack Strif and released a new version of their song "Blasphemy" as a featured artist with French DJ Junior Caldera in June 2011.
 He later announced that he would be releasing a solo album.
 In 2012, three music videos have been published on his YouTube channel as a trilogy entitled "GLITTER + DIRT", including the songs "Brave New World", "Sanctuary" and "HALO (We're The Only One)" which were eventually released on his first EP Glitter + Dirt in August 2013.

 On 1 August 2014 he announced the name of his first album to be called ILLUSION and launched a crowdfunding campaign to finish the album.
 Teasers were posted throughout the campaign and on 30 November 2014 his album was released through the crowdfunding partner PledgeMusic.

 The album was released through Membran Music worldwide on 24 April 2015, proceeded by the digital single release "Burn/Fear" and "Lovers When It's Cold" on 2 April 2015.